mirror/boost/boost/libs/parameter/doc/index.rst

 “Out” Parameters
 ----------------

 Well, that's not *quite* it.
-The overload set above works fine when ``color_map`` is passed by keyword, but it breaks down when it is passed positionally.
-As you may recall from the ``depth_first_search`` `parameter table`_, ``color_map`` is an “out” parameter.
-That means the five-argument ``depth_first_search`` overload should really take its final argument by non-``const`` reference.
-On the other hand, when passing arguments by keyword, the keyword object's assignment operator yields a temporary |ArgumentPack| object, and a conforming C++ compiler will refuse to bind a non-``const`` reference to a temporary.
-To support an interface in which the last argument is passed by keyword, there must be a ``depth_first_search`` overload taking its argument by ``const`` reference.
-The simplest solution in this case is to add another
-overload:
+When passing arguments by keyword, the keyword object's assignment operator yields a temporary
+|ArgumentPack| object.
+A conforming C++ compiler will refuse to
+bind a non-``const`` reference to a temporary, so to support a keyword interface for all arguments, the overload set above *must* take its arguments by ``const`` reference.
+On the other hand—as you may recall from the `parameter table`_\ —``color_map`` is an “out” parameter, so it really should be passed by *non-*\ ``const`` reference.

+A keyword object has a pair of ``operator=`` overloads that ensure we can pass anything by name, but when an “out” parameter is passed positionally, that's no help: in this case, ``core::depth_first_search`` would end up with a ``const`` reference to the ``color_map`` and compilation will fail when mutating operations are used on it.
+The simple solution is to add another overload that takes a non-``const`` reference in the position of the “out” parameter:

 .. parsed-literal::